 There are powerful messaging tools in the market designed specifically for virtual working environments to ensure real-time interaction between virtual team members, for example, Slack.

 Video calling apps like Microsoft Teams, Troop Messenger, Zoom, Google Meet, etc., are more than well-equipped to ensure face-to-face connectivity between virtual employees and managers.

 Management issues can be mitigated with the help of dedicated and powerful project management tools readily available online.
 You can effectively manage your remote workforce, right from organizing tasks to tracking employee progress.
 When you use tools such as Wrike and ClickUp, you can have better control over your virtual teams and how they approach their work.

 Then there are performance management tools such as the Time Doctor that will help you minutely monitor the working process of your virtual teams and help you cast away your doubts about remote work.

 You can prevent your company’s internal and confidential information from reaching the wrong hands by adopting strict data-handling compliances and rules for your virtual employees.

 Use data encryption.
 Ask your employees to secure all data using strong passwords — use password manager tools.
 Have all your virtual employees use encrypted devices and ensure that they always use a VPN.
 Provide your virtual teams with updated antivirus software.
 Promote regular software updates.

-Additionally, you can invest in reliable cloud storage services like Sync, OneDrive, Dropbox, etc.
+You can also invest in reliable cloud storage services like Sync, OneDrive, and Dropbox.

 Quite clearly, there are many more arguments in favor of virtual teams and flexible work hours compared to the challenges they might pose.
 Not just that, when navigated with an open mind and the right solutions, most of the doubts, fears, and seemingly challenging aspects of remote work environments can be mitigated easily.